aoterodelaroza/acpdb/README.md

 is present, restrict the comparison to the properties that belong in set `set.s` (key) or `set.i` (ID).
 If TRAINING is present, the training set must be defined, and the comparison is restricted to the properties that belong in the training set.
-If a set alias `alias.s` from the training set is given, compare only to the properties that belong in that alias.

 ### Calculating Energy Differences from Total Energies
 ~~~